Ruinerwold

 Ruinerwold is a village in the Dutch province of Drenthe.
 It is located in the municipality of De Wolden, about 6 km northeast of Meppel.

 History

-The village was first mentioned in 1792 as Ruiner wold, and means "woods belonging to Ruinen".
-Ruinerwold is a road village which developed on a sandy ridge in the 12th century.
+The village was first mentioned in 1792 as Ruiner Wold, and means "the swampforest belonging to Ruinen".
+Ruinerwold is a road village which developed on a sandy ridge since the 13th century.

 The Dutch Reformed church is located in the former hamlet of Blijdenstein which has merged into Ruinerwold.
-It has been built in the 15th century using material of this predecessor which was built around 1150 and had been damaged by fire.
+The original Romanesque church (±1140) has been enlarged around 1425 in Gothic style.
 The upper part of the tower was restored after a 1730 fire.
-Rich farmers formerly lived in Ruinerwold, where they constructed expansive farms with ornate embellishments.
+Rich farmers formerly lived in Ruinerwold, where they constructed expansive farmhouses with ornate embellishments.

 Ruinerwold was home to 1,245 people in 1840.
 Ruinerwold was a separate municipality until 1998, when it became part of De Wolden.

 Hermit family

 In October 2019, a 67-year-old man, Gerrit Jan van Dorsten, and his six adult children were discovered, who had lived for nine years in seclusion in a farm house in Ruinerwold.
 The father was charged with unlawful deprivation of liberty and harming other people's health.
 The charges were later dropped due to his poor health.